pintotomas/challenges/README.md

 {
   "error": "COMMAND_MISSING"
 }

+If the body is not JSON, a 400 status code is returned with the following response:

+{
+  "error": "REQUEST_BODY_MUST_BE_JSON"
+}

 If there is any other unlikely error, the server will return a 500 status with the following response: